nemocrys/pyelmer/README.md

 ## Acknowledgements

-This package was developed in the [Nemocrys project](https://www.researchgate.net/project/NEMOCRYS-Next-Generation-Multiphysical-Models-for-Crystal-Growth-Processes) which is founded by the [ERC](https://erc.europa.eu/).
+This package was developed in the [Nemocrys project](https://www.researchgate.net/project/NEMOCRYS-Next-Generation-Multiphysical-Models-for-Crystal-Growth-Processes) which is founded by the [European Research Council](https://erc.europa.eu/).

 ## Contribution